w314/notes/javaNotes/javaTopics.md

 96 Logback
 Real World Application is supplementary

-Architecture
+97 Architecture

-Logging Levels
+98 Logging Levels

-Basic Configuration
+99 Basic Configuration

-Creating and Using a Logger
+100 Creating and Using a Logger

-Week 7 Assessment
-Day 1
-Generics
+101 Generics

-creating a class that uses generics using a generic class type parameter naming conventions
+102 creating a class that uses generics

+103 using a generic class

+104 type parameter naming conventions

-Stacks
+105 Stacks

-Queues
+106 Queues

-Collection Hierarchy
+107 Collection Hierarchy

-Day 2
-Sets
+108 Sets

-Maps
+109 Maps

-Linked List
+110 Linked List

-Using Iterators
+111 Using Iterators
-Note: You will NOT be assessed over the PriorityQueue or Vector classes Day 3 common UNIX commands ls pwd mv
+Note: You will NOT be assessed over the PriorityQueue or Vector classes

+112 common UNIX commands
+ls
+pwd
+mv